UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

   [X]  Change the way publications are referenced to use citation instead of `related` [X]  A distribution *Context Entity*

-[X] Added a new option for multiple-page HTML files instead of just CATALOG.html
+[X] Switched to using multiple-page HTML files instead of a single CATALOG.html (originally index.html)

-[X] More support for provenance with more extensive advice on
+[X] More support for provenance with more extensive advice on how reference equipment and software.

 [X] Reverting index.html to  CATALOG.html to avoid collisions with existing data sets (on the insistence of Mike Lake)